riyas2327/atlas-examples-terraform/README.md

 Documentation
 ------------
-- You can read the [getting started guide here](https://atlas.hashicorp.com/help/getting-started/getting-started-overview)
-- Additional documentation on `vagrant push`, `packer push`, `terraform apply`, and the corresponding templates can be [read here](https://atlas.hashicorp.com/help#documentation).
+Additional documentation on Atlas, Vagrant, Packer, Terraform, and Consul can be [read here](https://atlas.hashicorp.com/help#documentation).